"

 Travelers not only hail from a wide range of cultural backgrounds, but they also practice a variety of religions, speak different languages, and have other unique needs.
 Many cultures and religions have required dress codes, dietary considerations, and prayer needs.
 As the host, a hotel should provide the resources that these guests need to feel welcome, including language translation assistance.
 Although English is widely spoken as a second language, translation services may still be required.
 Having a multilingual staff provides a flexible solution, reducing translation errors and ensuring that guests receive personable service.
 If multilingual staff are not available, translation software can help bridge a language gap.

 Lodging staff should ideally also be conversant with various hospitality standards.
 The level, quality, and type of hospitality can differ from country to country.
 Although staff cannot master every nuance, they should be familiar with the most common national hospitality norms.
 For example, the simple act of a handshake changes by country.
-The United States, Canada, and the United Kingdom typically prefer a handshake when meeting new people or conducting business.
-Individuals from the Middle East typically only feel that handshakes are appropriate between same-sex genders.
+Residents of the United States, Canada, and the United Kingdom typically prefer shaking hands when meeting new people or when conducting business.
+Individuals from the Middle East, however, typically believe that handshakes are appropriate only between same-sex genders.
 Travelers from Japan and India may offer a slight bow rather than a handshake, and individuals from France may grasp the upper arm or even give a short cheek kiss during a handshake.
 Knowing these subtle differences will set guests at ease, make them feel welcome, and keep staff from potentially offending guests.
 Adhering to global hospitality standards may increase repeat business and will help to keep negative press and guest complaints at bay.